-Reading is an important part of teaching kids language.
-However, building a multilingual library at home can be costly and challenging for non-native overseas families.
-Thankfully, in this digital era, many websites and apps offer stories for kids in Chinese, Korean, and other languages!
-This post highlights the best websites and apps with free multilingual stories for children.
+Building a multilingual home library can be costly and challenging for non-native overseas families.
+Thankfully, in this digital era, many websites and apps offer books for kids in Chinese, Korean, English, French, Spanish, and other languages!

 Free Multilingual Books for Kids

-The downside is that the text is in English only.
+The downside is that the text is in English or Spanish only.

-Available languages: Arabic, Burmese, Chinese, Cup’ik, Danish, French, German, Greek (Ελληνικά), Hindi (हिंदी), Karenni, Korean, Polish, Portuguese, Russian, Slovak, Somali, Spanish, Turkish, Vietnamese
+Available languages (check under “narration”): Arabic, Burmese, Chinese, Cup’ik, Danish, French, German, Greek (Ελληνικά), Hindi (हिंदी), Karenni, Korean, Polish, Portuguese, Russian, Slovak, Somali, Spanish, Turkish, Vietnamese

-Storybooks Canada has dozens of stories from the African Storybook with text and audio in the most widely spoken languages of Canada.
+Storybooks Canada has dozens of stories from the African Storybook with text and audio in Canada’s most widely spoken languages.

 Available languages: Arabic, Cantonese, Chinese (Mandarin), English, German, Korean, French, Italian, Persian, Portuguese, Punjabi, Somali, Spanish, Tagalog, Turkish, and Urdu!